olakved/e-commerce/README.md

-# e-commerce
+# GeeStore

 #This is an e-commerce template repo.

 This application is built with Vite, Reactjs, tailwind css.
 The main purpose of creating this simple template is get familiar with the use of React Router, UseParams to navigate through products.